-Contract Closeout procedures can vary widely based on contract type, complexity of the contract, price adjustments, and even from agency to agency and contracting officer to contracting officer.
+Contract Closeout procedures can vary widely based on contract type, the complexity of the contract, price adjustments, and even from agency to agency and contracting officer to contracting officer.

-Government contractors must understand their role in contract closeouts to ensure their interests are full protected.
+Government contractors must understand their role in contract closeouts to ensure their interests are fully protected.
 Contract closeout represents the final step in the contracting process for a government contract.
 Unresolved or outstanding issues should be addressed and resolved before executing a release of claims.

 Prior to government prime contractors closing out their contract with the government, it is important to closeout subcontracts and resolve any issues as well.

 Our one-day Contract Closeout course for government contractors focuses on the elements of contract closeout — from final delivery to final payment — and highlights solutions to common mistakes that can lead to closeout delays or losing the ability to address any issues affecting contractor/subcontractor costs.

 You’ll Learn How To:

 - When and how to begin preparing for contract closeout

 - Understand what the government’s objective is for contract closeout